EimaMei/RGFW-Odin/README.md

 # About
 Odin bindings for RGFW,

+Backends supported includes, X11, Cocoa and Windows, Web has not been tested and Wayland support has not yet been included.

-Currently the graphics backend supports OpenGL, EGL, Vulkan, Metal and buffer rendering, WebGPU, and DirectX helpers are not included.
+Currently the graphics backend supports OpenGL, EGL, Vulkan, Metal, DirectX and buffer rendering, WebGPU helpers are not included.

 ## building
 To build the Odin binding simple run